 A person who is genuinely born of God will realize that they no longer belong to the world system, for they have been delivered out of it and have overcome it, not by their own works but by faith in the gospel (1 John 5:4-5).

 A person who is genuinely born of God believes the truth about Jesus Christ- He is the Son of God (1 John 5:5); He was fully God and fully man.
-God has given the testimony of Christ in His infallible Word- He is God’s beloved Son (water), the perfect life and atoning death of Christ on the cross as our Substitute (the blood), and the witness of the Spirit (Romans 8:16).
-“The Spirit bears witness with our spirit that we are children of God.”
+God has given the testimony of Christ’s divinity in His infallible Word- He is God’s perfect beloved Son (his deity symbolized by the water of life).
+He gives testimony to the perfection of His atoning death as our Substitute (symbolized by the blood).
+God also has given us a witness to these truths through the Spirit.
+“The Spirit also bears witness with our spirit that we are children of God.”
+(Romans 8:16)

 1 John 5:14-15 14 This is the confidence which we have before Him, that, if we ask anything according to His will, He hears us.
 15 And if we know that He hears us in whatever we ask, we know that we have the requests which we have asked from Him.